-1 256 × 256 512 × 512 1024 = 1024 2048 = 2048 The second second second Comp. fante No. of Irrels Comp. fitters No. of levels Comp.
-Santa No. of Jensils Emp times No. of langle Naive fusion (NF) 0.11 1111 I. 0.21 11111 0.59 CONTRACTOR OF STREET 2.11 1.1 Multi-scale fusion (MSF) 0.41 4 0.79 17 2.81 8 8.61 9.0 Single-scale fusion (SSF) 0.13 1 0.27 1 0.85 1 3.19 12.1 both relevant high and low frequencies into the final result, while strongly mitigating most visual artifacts (see Fig. 60).
+256 × 256 512 × 512 $1024 \times 1024$ $2048 \times 2048$ Comp. times No. of levels Comp. times No. of levels Comp. times No. of levels Comp. times No. of levels Naive fusion (NF) 0.11 1 0.21 1 0.59 1 2.11 1 Multi-scale fusion (MSF) 0.41 6 0.79 7 2.57 8 8.61 9 Single-scale fusion (SSF) 0.13 1 0.27 1 0.85 1 3.19 1 both relevant high and low frequencies into the final result, while strongly mitigating most visual artifacts (see Fig. 60).
 In contrast, the main disadvantage of MSF is a higher computation complexity and more complex memory management procedures.
 As described in the literature dealing with the resource efficient implementation of multiresolution processes [163, 164], data transfer and cache memory management is non-trivial in systems that process signals at distinct resolution levels, simply because manipulating multiple resolutions penalizes memory access bandwidth (more data are manipulated) and/or memory access locality (when subband coefficients associated to the same image location are stored in distinct parts of the memory).
 The problem is especially critical for embedded systems with highly constrained resources.
 On general purpose platforms, the memory access platform is less prominent.
 In this case however, the computational complexity is still larger for MSF than for SSF.
 To compare the SSF and MSF computational complexity, Table 79 presents the running time of different fusion algorithms for different image sizes.
 Codes have been written in Matlab, and run on [CPU i7, 8GB RAM].
 As expected, our single-scale fusion (SSF) approach has the same running time as naive fusion (NF) strategy, which is significantly faster than MSF.
 This reflects the advantage of implementing the fusion as a single scale procedure.